Ornette Coleman: Gone but forever remembered.

 Interesting that similar kinds of questions (about the possible intellectual property abuse of mentally infirm master artists) are raised by the forthcoming publication of Harper Lee’s Go Set a Watchman…

 In the Charlie Haden documentary Ramblin’ Boy there are a few moments of astonishing footage of the Ornette Coleman quartet with Dewey Redman, Charlie Haden, and Ed Blackwell from the 1972 European tour.
 A complete tape of the concert apparently exists.
-Now that this perfectly unmatched set of interlocking magicians is completely gone, the full video simply must be made available.
-The human race needs it to survive.
+Now that this perfectly unmatched set of interlocking magicians is gone, the full video simply must be made available.